 - Sort your price list from highest to lowest price

-Of course, these are just two of dozens of pricing strategies.
-However, these two are particularly quick and easy to implement as part of a WordPress cleanup.
+Of course, these are only two of dozens of pricing strategies.
+However, these two are particularly quick and easy to implement as part of a WordPress clean-up.
 Think of it as the start of a further examination of your pricing, because this topic has the potential to significantly influence your conversions.

 Assuming, of course, you measure the results correctly.

 Now I have made some suggestions on how you can provide your visitors with a better user experience.
 But of course you have to systematically record and evaluate whether these measures result in a higher conversion rate.

 In other words, you need to record the status quo before making the desired changes and look at your conversions again after one to three months.